verichain-protocol/verichain/README.md

 make deploy
 ```

+## Model Upload and Streaming Initialization

+VeriChain uses an advanced chunked upload and streaming initialization system to handle large AI models efficiently on Internet Computer Protocol.

+### Process Overview

+1. **Model Chunking**: The 327MB AI model is split into 410 chunks of ~0.8MB each
+2. **Chunked Upload**: Each chunk is uploaded individually with hash verification
+3. **Stable Storage**: Chunks are stored in stable memory for persistence across canister upgrades
+4. **Streaming Initialization**: Model is initialized in configurable batches to avoid instruction limits

 ### Model Upload to Canister

 After deployment, the AI model needs to be uploaded to the canister in chunks: